geopandas/governance/CodeOfConduct.md

    expectations is preferable to demands for another person's time.

 7. **When we disagree, try to understand why**.
-Disagreements, both social and technical, happen all the time and the GeoPandas Project is no exception.
+Disagreements, both social and technical, happen all the time, and the GeoPandas Project is no exception.
 Try to understand where others are coming from, as seeing a question from their viewpoint may help find a new path forward.
 And don’t forget that it is human to err: blaming each other doesn’t get us anywhere, while we can learn